Canisteo Wind

 • Invenergy hosted open houses at the local Canisteo Office with the help of the company's community representative, Alan Maine, on the 29th and 30th.
 Thanks, Alan, for your amazing work on behalf of your community.

-• We had the pleasure of hosting a supper for the wonderful locals that support our project.
+• We had the pleasure of hosting a supper for the wonderful community that supports our project.

 • Invenergy received back comments from the State of New York on the Article 10 application (submitted in October 2018).

-• Responses and revisions based on these comments received from NYS on the Canisteo Project's Article 10 application were crafted and published as of February 2019.
+• Responses and revisions based on the comments received from NYS on the Canisteo Project's Article 10 application published as of February 2019.
 Copies can be found at town halls and libraries within the project area, as well as on file on this website and at the NY Public Service Commission's website (linked above).

-• On the 28th, Gordon Woodcock, the Project Developer for the Canisteo Wind project, visited Canisteo-Greenwood High School to engage students on topics related to renewable energy.
+• Gordon Woodcock, the Project Developer for the Canisteo Wind project, visited Canisteo-Greenwood High School to engage students on topics related to renewable energy.
 Special thanks to Ms. Smith and Canisteo-Greenwood High for having us!

 • On April 16th two public hearings were held in Canisteo New York by the New York PSC.
 Invenergy representatives attended, presenting and answering questions about the project.